 About our System The Sanford Museum uses the FM256 fluxgate gradiometer in combination with Geoplot software, ArcGIS, total station, and GPS mapping equipment in order to create three-dimensional maps.
 These maps can demonstrate potential feature locations, densities, and landscape of archaeological sites without ever breaking ground.
 The data collected with these instruments will be in digital format, leading to fast, efficient and accurate information.

-Experience Megan Stroh is the staff archaeologist and experienced geophysical surveyor.
-She has a Master of Science Degree in Cultural Resource Management from St. Cloud State University and has worked on both prehistoric and historic settings.
+Quinn Black is the staff archaeologist and experienced geophysical surveyor.
+He has a Master of Arts Degree in Cultural Resource Management from Adams State University and has worked on both prehistoric and historic settings.

 Rates Contact us for price estimates and information on how geophysical surveys can help your project